vlang/v/vlib/regex/README.md

 ### Initializer

-These functions are helper that create the `RE` struct, a `RE` struct can be created manually if you needed.
+These functions are helpers that create the `RE` struct.
+A `RE` struct can be created manually if needed.

 #### **Simplified initializer**